akkadhim/DAT945/README.md

 - For each token in the vocabulary, a corresponding pickle file will be generated and stored in the `IMDbKnowledge` folder.

 ---
+### Step 3: Data Augmentation with EDA and Knowledge
+Use Report.ipynb for data augmentation and synonym replacement using EDA (Easy Data Augmentation).
+This step generates an augmented text file based on the input file.

+---
 ### Folder Structure

 After running the above steps, your folder should look like this: